How Long will my Simple IRA Last in Retirement

 How Guaranteed Income Can Extend the Life of a SIMPLE IRA

-For retirees evaluating income-focused options, understanding what is the best retirement income annuity can clarify how different strategies support long-term sustainability.
+For retirees evaluating income-focused options, understanding what is the best retirement income annuity can clarify how different income strategies support long-term sustainability.

 Bonus Annuity Strategies and SIMPLE IRA Longevity

-Some retirees explore bonus annuity strategies to enhance future income calculations.
-These strategies can provide upfront credits or income enhancements depending on product design and time horizon.
+Some retirees explore bonus-focused strategies to enhance future income calculations.
+Depending on product design and time horizon, these strategies can provide upfront credits or income enhancements that improve the income math compared to relying solely on portfolio withdrawals.

 Required Minimum Distributions and SIMPLE IRAs